YugabyteDB-Samples/geo-distributed-messenger/README.md

 5. Take the JAR file and proceed deploying it in your production environment.

 ## Deploy to Heroku

+(The instruction is provided for the Messaging microservice only.
+You need to deploy the Attachments service and Kong Gateway separately to enable the files uploading feature)

 1. Create a production build:
     ```shell